transpocamp/transportationcamp.org/events/nyc-2018/index.markdown

 <p style="text-align: center;"><img src="sponsors/special/TRANSIT.png" style="max-width: 50%;"/></p>

 Need directions?
-Download [Transit](http://www.transit.app), the official app of TransportationCamp NYC.
+Download [Transit](https://transit.app/), the official app of TransportationCamp NYC.
+It has a special feature showing where camp events are happening all week, so you can find the fastest way there.
+To enable the feature in [Transit's settings menu](https://transit.helpscoutdocs.com/article/23-options-menu), tap the middle slider icon and switch on "TransportationCamp" under "My other modes" -> "Other".

 #### Presenting?